sharmainec/tp/docs/DeveloperGuide.md

 The list feature relies on the `ListCommandParser` and `FlashcardInGivenFlashcardListPredicate`.
 In order to generate a list of random flashcards, a random stream of `Index` is used to get the flashcards from the main list of flashcards.

-The sequence diagram below illustrates the execution of `ListCommand`.
+The following sequence diagram shows how the `list` command works:

 ![ListSequenceDiagram](images/ListSequenceDiagram.png)